 Another possible cause of depression that should not be overlooked is physical illness or medications.
-Glandular fever, influenza, hepatitis, thyroid hormones, anaemia, diabetes, birth control pills, alcohol and other substances of abuse, or other medications such as those for heart or blood pressure conditions, may all cause symptoms of depression.
+Glandular fever, influenza, hepatitis, thyroid financial difficulties, retirement, unemployment, childbirth, loneliness, anemia, diabetes, birth control pills, alcohol and other substances of abuse, or other medications such as those for heart or blood pressure conditions, may all cause symptoms of depression.

 Slowed or inefficient thinking with poor concentration, leading to difficulties sorting out problems or making plans or decisions.Recurring unpleasant thoughts, particularly about being guilty, being a bad and unworthy person,Thoughts that you would be better off dead or of harming yourself in some way.Loss of appetite with excessive loss of weight.Loss of interest in sex.Loss of energy, even when not physically active.

 Loss of sleep despite feeling exhausted.
 Sleep is typically restless and unsatisfying with early morning wakening (one to two hours earlier than usual).
 Some people, however, may actually sleep a lot more than usual.